TegamiDess/4chan-image-filter/README.md

 "Style matching" here means "CLIP visual similarity to your reference images" — it is not a general aesthetic classifier.
 The quality of results depends entirely on what you put in the folder.

+This is particularly effective against AI-generated images that mimic a specific artist's style.
+Drop a few examples of the artist's work into data/style/ and CLIP will flag visually similar outputs, even if they've never been posted before.
+Unlike hash matching, which only catches known images, style matching generalizes — one set of references can catch an unlimited number of new generations in that style.

 ### 5. Start the server

 ```bash